Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 Now, we'll add the feed to a local R environment.
 For the two methods detailed in [Step 3](#step-3), you will also need to enter your API key, in addition to the URL.

-For example, authenticating to http://proget.corp.local/cran/public-cran/ using the API key abc12345 you would enter either:
+For example, authenticating to http://proget.corp.local/cran/public-cran/ using the API key `abc12345` you would enter:

 ```r
 install.packages("devtools", repos="http://api:abc12345@proget.corp.local/cran/public-cran/")
 ```

-or
+or add it as your `public-cran` feed as a custom repository by entering:

 ```r
 options(repos = c(ProGet = "http://api:abc12345@proget.corp.local/cran/public-cran/"))